dialogues

 Libya

 Libyans overthrew longtime dictator, Colonel Muammar Gaddafi, with NATO’s intervention in 2011.
 Since then, Libya has been mired in a protracted armed conflict, fuelled by the links between local, regional and international actors.
 The local armed groups represent multiple centres of political and military power – cities, tribes, militias, businesses and individuals – within Libya.
 They are broadly arrayed under two competing political and military alliances - western armed groups linked to the internationally recognised government in Tripoli and the eastern-based Libyan National Army linked to the legally recognised House of Representatives.
 Renewed international efforts under UN auspices to end the fighting led to an intra-Libyan Dialogue in 2020.
 This paved the way for a ceasefire agreement signed on 23 October 2020 and the establishment in Tripoli of a new Government of National Unity.
-For the past five years, DAG has been engaging with armed groups in Libya, as well as international actors, to facilitate political and security dialogues.
+Since then, UN efforts have sought to shape a Libyan-led roadmap for holding national elections and unifying institutions in the country.
+For the past ten years, DAG has been engaging with armed groups in Libya, as well as international actors, to facilitate political and security dialogues.

 DAG trip to Tripoli